 If your family is looking for a treetop thrill, check out one of these aerial or zip line attractions.

 Pumpkin Ridge Zip Tour welcomes kids 8 to 12 to zip line with a responsible adult, while those ages 13 to 18 may zip with a responsible adult on site, and not necessarily on the tour.
-The two-hour, guided tours cover seven zip lines and three suspension bridges.
-Find out more at pumpkinridgeziptour.com.
+The two-hour, guided tours cover seven zip lines and two suspension bridges.

 Zipline X is located 45 minutes northeast of the airport in Amboy, Washington.
 Since participants must weigh 95 pounds, this zip line is for families with adventurous teens.
 Their zip line tour includes 8 aerial bridges, 8 zip lines, multiple ladders and a spiral staircase.
 It is designed to be “high, fast, and challenging,” and takes approximately two hours to complete, according to their website.

 Not sure if your child is ready for a zip line tour?
 Take them to Defy Beaverton to try out their indoor zip line.
 It’s not too high and there are plenty of mats on the floor below.
 After your children experience what zip lining feels like, then they can decide when they’re ready to soar through the trees.